 The Hampshire flock also began to make waves in the showring during the 1990’s; capped off by winning Supreme Champion Ram at the Royal in 1996, the year Hugh & JoAnn’s son Keith graduated from Ridgetown College.
 Keith branched out the Todd Family’s sheep business further with the introduction of Suffolks and Polled Dorsets, while continuing to work out selling feed and doing nutrition consultations.
 In 1998, Keith showed at the Calgary Stampede and had Supreme Ram with a Hamp Ram “Todd H&J 91G’.
 Purchased by Destiny Ridge Farm and renamed “ShowGun” by his new owners, he became a strong influence in the breed, and his name can still be found in a multitude of Hampshire pedigrees.

-In 2005, Hugh, JoAnn and Keith amalgamated their operations to form the Todd Sheep Company Inc, and Valerie, Keith’s new wife joined the family.
-The Dorsets were sold, and a dairy cow farm was purchased and renovated, beginning a 5 year venture into the dairy sheep business, milking Friesian and Friesian Rideau crosses.
+In 2005, Hugh, JoAnn and Keith amalgamated their operations to form the Todd Sheep Company Inc and the Dorsets were sold, and a dairy cow farm was purchased and renovated, beginning a 5 year venture into the dairy sheep business, milking Friesian and Friesian Rideau crosses.
 A back injury for Keith forced the need to liquidate the dairy flock in 2010, making room for high-health, high-production Rideau Arcotts and an elite selection of Ile de France ewes, a relatively new breed to North America.
 Ile de France are known for excellent muscling and maternal characteristics—a combination not usually found in one breed.